Stories of Arda Home Page

 He turned to me.
 “Have I answered my lord Steward’s question?”

 “I remember that time,” said Angbor.
 “In Lamedon I heard the same whispers.
 My father had the highest regard for Thorongil, but he was relieved when he left.
-He said that with the shadow at hand, kin strife was the last thing Gondor needed.
+With the shadow at hand, kin strife was the last thing Gondor needed.
 It was noble of you to leave, lord.”

 “We all have to do our duty,” Aragorn replied.

-I spoke again, "Should we accept your claim, we will lay down some conditions."
-I did not like to say this, it sounds too mercenary, but it was necessary.
+I spoke again.
+“Should we accept your claim, we will lay down some conditions.”
+I did not like to say this—it sounded too mercenary—but it was necessary.

 “First, to preserve the Council of Gondor with their role and duties as stated in the Law.
 The king may appoint council members; yet we entreat you to keep your appointment among the lords of Gondor.”